-After the USB enumeration succeeds, the ST-LINK U5V power is enabled, by asserting the PWR_EN pin.
+After the USB enumeration succeeds, the ST-LINK U5V power is enabled, by asserting the PWR\EN pin.
 This pin is connected to a power switch (ST890), which powers the board.

-This power switch also features a current limitation to protect the PC if a short-circuit happens on the board.
-If an overcurrent (more than 500 mA) happens on the board, the red LED LD5 lits up.
+This power switch features also a current limitation to protect the PC in case of short-circuit on board.
+If an overcurrent (more than 500 mA) happens on board, the red LED LD5 lits up.

-Warning: If the maximum current consumption of the STM32 Nucleo-144 board and its shield boards exceed 300 mA, it is mandatory to power the STM32 Nucleo-144 board, using an external power supply connected to E5V, V{IN} or +3.3 V.
+Warning: In case the maximum current consumption of the STM32 Nucleo-144 board and its shield boards exceed 300 mA, it is mandatory to power the STM32 Nucleo-144 board, using an external power supply connected to E5V, VIN or +3.3 V.

-Note: If the board is powered by a USB charger, there is no USB enumeration, so the green LED LD6 stays in OFF state permanently and the target STM32 is not powered.
-In this specific case a jumper must be placed between pins 5 and 6 of JP6, to allow the board to be powered anyway.
+Note: In case the board is powered by a USB charger, there is no USB enumeration, so the green LED LD6 stays in OFF state permanently and the target STM32 is not powered.
+In this specific case a jumper must be placed between pin 5 and pin 6 of JP6, to allow the board to be powered anyway.